LukeGrahamLandry/franca/devlog.md

   - division by zero for struct with no fields because i wasn't setting align=1 in import_c_type. on amd thats a sigfpe
   - import_c_type(Number) for char was getting ty_void instead. i was assuming they'd all be float/int. hopefully nothing breaks if i make void size 0 instead of 1.
+- c
+  - new_string_literal dedup: raylib.frc: 7865k -> 7734k.
+    - somehow breaks tcc on linux ??
+  - promote const locals to be usable in constexpr

 ## (Jan 15)